 - a.
 Clothing should be neat and clean. - b.
 Clothing may not be worn inside out or backwards. - c.
 Undergarments must not be exposed. - d.
 Face and body paint are inappropriate for school and not permitted. - e.
-Tattoos must remain covered at all times. - f.
-Athletic outfits are not permitted in the school building, except in P. E. classes.
+Tattoos must be school appropriate, otherwise remain covered at all times. - f.
+Athletic outfits (jerseys, joggers, tennis skirts) are not permitted in the school building, except in P. E. classes.
 Athletic teams may wear their jerseys if permission from administration is given. - g.
 Cosmetics and/or make-up should be age appropriate, appropriate for school, and not attract undue attention. - h.
 Clothing with rips, tears, holes or frayed edges is considered inappropriate for school and are not allowed. - i.
 Jewelry and accessories should be appropriate for school and not attract undue attention or pose a safety risk.
-Piercing other than earrings are prohibited.
 Earrings, for safety reasons, are not to exceed the size of a quarter.
 Gold/silver mouth pieces or "Grillz" are not permitted. - j.
 Extreme hairstyles are not permitted (examples: Mohawk cuts, designs, words, or names cut into hair) and should not attract undue attention. - k.
-Hats, caps, curlers, headscarves, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers and coats are not to be worn during school hours. - I. Exemptions may be granted for religious purposes if approved in advance. - m.
-Clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
+Hats, caps, curlers, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, =arm warmers and coats are not to be worn during school hours.
+Exemptions may be granted for religious purposes if approved in advance. - I. Clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
 Sleeveless shirts are not allowed.
 (Mainly applies to non-uniform days at school).
-Shirts must be worn buttoned up to second from top.

-- n.
-All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for middle school students i.e., alcohol and tobacco products, etc.).
+Shirts must be worn buttoned up to second from top. - m.
+All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for middle & high school students i.e., alcohol and tobacco products, etc.).
 (Mainly applies to non-uniform days at school).
+Crop tops are not allowed under any circumstance.
 Administration approved school spirit t- shirts may be worn in lieu of school uniform t-shirt.
-Students should wear crew neck t-shirts or similar during P.E. classes. - o.
+Students should wear crew neck t-shirts or similar during P.E. classes.

+- n.
 All outside coats apparel may not be worn inside the school building.
-All outside coats must be put in the student's locker immediately upon entering the school building. - p.
-Form-fitting or overly tight clothing shall not be worn - q.
-Oversized chains or necklaces.
+All outside coats must be put in the student's locker immediately upon entering the school building. - o.
+Costume masks or costume props should not be worn unless it is an approved school-sponsored event.